coforma/github-contribution-stats/README.md

 - **Single Repository**: Get stats for one repository
 - **Bulk Analysis**: Analyze multiple repositories and get combined totals
+- **User Filtering**: Filter contributions by specific GitHub usernames
+- **Custom Date Ranges**: Specify a start date or default to January 1st of current year
 - Counts commits (all branches) and pull requests
 - Uses GitHub CLI (`gh`) for API access